CataCsas/Linux_CLI/README.md

 ## Scenario 05

-In this activity, Linux commands are used to modify a directory structure and the files it contains, and to add text to a file using nano text editor.
+In this activity, Linux commands are used to modify a directory structure and its contents, as well as to add text to a file using the ${\textsf{\color{green}nano}}$ text editor.

 The */home/analyst* directory contains the following subdirectories and files: